wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: ...subconscious human projection but I guess that would have much more to do with inter-dimensional beings or ghosts or something like that, than spacemen coming in crafts.
 I mean, as I see it, we stand a much greater likelihood of interacting with what you could call non-earthly species or nun-mundane consciousness through sort of more and more meditative, or even psychedelic states than looking in the sky using telescopes.

-With radio waves ...
+JC: With radio waves...

-Well y\~ah, I mean even if not, I don't know \~at technology is going to be

-the easiest way co gee there.
-I mean my guess IS that cenain South Ame .

-shaman or Australian aborigines have been in contact with a hell of \~c;m

-more than anyone in NASA or in a giant radar listening dish has conracte\~t

-But to answer your original question, as far as what do I make of th\~

-whole sort of the recent spate of UFO abduction experiences and

-encounters.
-I have a feeling it has a lot more to do with our own cultural

-psychopathology than it does with visitation from other places.
-I chink

-we are a tremendously repressed culture in many, many ways.
-I think

-chat the general censorship of the media, the lack of sex, and the ...
+DR: Well yeah, I mean even if not, I don't know that technology is going to be the easiest way to get there.
+I mean my guess is that certain South American shaman or Australian aborigines have been in contact with a hell of a lot more than anyone in NASA or in a giant radar listening dish has contacted.
+But to answer your original question, as far as what do I make of the whole sort of the recent spate of UFO abduction experiences and encounters.
+I have a feeling it has a lot more to do with our own cultural psychopathology than it does with visitation from other places.
+I think we are a tremendously repressed culture in many, many ways.
+I think that the general censorship of the media, the lack of sex, and the...

 Censorship of sexuality . . . things like that.